Ars-Digitale/java-21-study-guide/docs/module-01-syntax-building-blocks.md

 ## 📌 Summary as a Growing Scale

-`Value → Identifier → Variable → Type → Expression → Statement → Code Block → Function/Method → Class/Object → Module/Package → Program → System`
+`Value → Literal → Identifier → Variable → Type → Expression → Statement → Code Block → Function/Method → Class/Object → Module/Package → Program → System`

 ---

 ## 📊 Hierarchy Diagram (ASCII)

-**Description:** This ASCII diagram shows the hierarchical relation between building blocks, from the most complex (System) down to the simplest (Value).
-Use it when a plain-text, dependency-free visualization is needed.
+**Description:** This ASCII diagram shows the hierarchical relation between building blocks, from the most complex (System) down to the simplest (Value and its concrete form, the Literal).

 ~~~text
 System